Newquay Beaches, Cornwall

 Once you are on the beach, you will find there are beach huts to hire by the day/week/month or the whole season, you can hire surfboards and wetsuits too.
 The beach huts don't have any electricity or running water, but are a great place to keep your beach gear so you don't have to carry it down every day.

 Venus Cafe and Kahuna Restaurant at Tolcarne Beach

 There were two cafes at Tolcarne: The Venus Cafe serving locally sourced organic food, mostly daytimes.
 The Kahuna served high quality food mostly evenings.
 There was a small beach shop at Tolcarne.
-There is no parking available at the beach, the closest will be the public car park that you can access behind the Bristol Hotel and the temporary car park at the top of the cliffs where a hotel was demolished.
+There is no parking available at Tolcarne, the closest will be the public car park that you can access behind the Bristol Hotel and the temporary car park at the top of the cliffs where a hotel was demolished.
 There are toilets on Tolcarne Beach.

 Holiday Flats on Tolcarne Beach

-There are a number of nearly new upmarket holiday flats to rent on Tolcarne Beach - with on site parking, but this is where the new Hotel will be, so check local information about what's happening.
+There were a number of nearly new upmarket holiday flats to rent on Tolcarne Beach - with on site parking, but this is where the new Hotel will be, so check local information about what's happening.
 Tolcarne Beach is privately owned, the area is patrolled during the hours of darkness by security guards, who prevent any undesirables running riot and/or having parties on the beach.
 Although there is no parking at the beach, there is limited parking available for people who rent the holiday flats on Tolcarne Beach.
 These flats are in an enviable position, with wide french doors leading to balconies that overlook the beach ... and the beach is just a few steps away.
 If I had to work from home while on holiday this would one of my preferred spots because you can work and not miss out!